scrim-network/red_river/README.rst

 #########
-Red River
+Red River CMIP5 bias correction and downscaling
 #########

-Python and R code for bias correction and empirical-statistical downscaling of GCM projections for the Red River basin in Vietnam.
+Python and R code for bias correction and empirical-statistical downscaling of CMIP5 projections for the Red River basin in Vietnam.
+Bias correction and downscaling of CMIP5 projections was conducted in support of:

+Quinn JD, Reed PM, Giuliani M, Castelletti A, Oyler JW, Nicholas RE.
+2018.
+Exploring How Changing Monsoonal Dynamics and Human Pressures Challenge Multi-Reservoir Management for Flood Protection, Hydropower Production and Agricultural Water Supply.
+Water resources research.
+DOI: `10.1029/2018WR022743. <http://dx.doi.org/10.1029/2018WR022743>`_

 =======================
 Bias Correction Methods